 The Kenton County School District is committed to providing a world class education to all students.
 An integral component of this commitment is the MTSS framework.
 The MTSS framework is designed to support academic and social/behavior success for all students.
-The KCSD MTSS framework is built on a foundation of high quality instruction, Positive Interventions and Supports (PBIS), Social and Emotional Learning (SEL), and an Adult Advocate for every child.
-This foundation supports a commitment to evidence based practice, intervention, and assessment to provide all students with the level of support to meet their individual needs.
+The KCSD MTSS framework is built on a foundation of high quality instruction, Positive Interventions and Supports (PBIS), Social and Emotional Learning (SEL), and an adult advocate for every child.
+This foundation supports a commitment to evidence-based practice, intervention, and assessment to provide all students with the level of support to meet their individual needs.
+MTSS Parent Guide.
 The MTSS framework includes three tiers of intervention:

-Tier One interventions are school wide and classwide supports available to all students.
+Tier 1 Interventions are school wide and classwide supports available to all students.

-Tier Two interventions are provided for students who need more student specific instruction and support.
-These interventions occur in a small groups both within and outside the classroom.
+Tier 2 Interventions are provided for students who need more student specific instruction and support.
+These interventions occur in small groups both within and outside the classroom.

-Tier Three interventions provide intensive supports to match the needs of an individual student.
+Tier 3 Interventions provide intensive supports to match the needs of an individual student.

-By viewing discipline through an MTSS lens we are increasing supports for all students.
+By viewing discipline through an MTSS lens, we are increasing supports for all students.
 The next section focuses on the three areas of behavior MTSS.

-MTSS and Social Emotional Learning Social Emotional Learning (SEL) is included as part of our MTSS structure.
+MTSS and Tier 1 Social Emotional Learning

+Social Emotional Learning (SEL) is included as part of our MTSS structure.
 The Collaborative for Academic, Social and Emotional Learning (CASEL) defines SEL as the process of acquiring the skills to recognize and manage emotions, develop caring and concern for others, establish positive relationships, make responsible decisions, and handle challenging situations effectively.
-As a school district, we are committed to supporting students in the development of these crucial life skills and understand the role SEL plays in the

-Draft 2021 http://www.kenton.k12.ky.us/ development of students.
+As a school district, we are committed to supporting students in the development of these crucial life skills and understand the role SEL plays in the development of students.
 SEL is integrated in schools in a variety of ways as part of the MTSS structure.
 Schools have a choice as to which SEL curricular program they implement.
 To learn more about SEL and its impact on children and school culture, please review the links below: